The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 John Huston.
 Perf.
 Sterling Hayden, Louis Calhern, Jean Hagen, Sam Jaffe, Marilyn Monroe.
 MGM, 1950.
 Based on the novel by W. R. Burnett.

-Synopsis: Ex-convict “Doc” (Jaffe), who was an assistant librarian in prison, plans a big jewelry heist in this film noir.
+Synopsis: Ex-convict “Doc” (Sam Jaffe), who was an assistant librarian in prison, plans a big jewelry heist in this film noir.
+While in jail, he was made assistant librarian because he “caused no trouble.
+The prison authorities appreciate that.”

-Role Call: Sam Jaffe as “Doc” Erwin Riedenschneider—Male Librarian as a Failure
+Role Call: Sam Jaffe as “Doc” Erwin Riedenschneider—Librarian as Failure

 B